How To Avoid Double Taxation In Vietnam

 - A signed copy of the business and labor contracts.

-If a tax exemption or reduction dossier was submitted to the tax department in a previous year, then the foreigner is required to submit a new labor contract (if any) for all subsequent years.
+The tax authority only acknowledges receipt of the notification submitted by the taxpayer without confirming their eligibility for tax exemptions or reductions.
+The taxpayer must self-assess their eligibility and should be well-prepared to substantiate upon being enquired by the tax authority.
+Theoretically, if a tax exemption or reduction dossier was submitted to the tax department in a previous year, then the foreigner is required to submit a new labor contract (if any) for all subsequent years.
+However, the tax authority often requires the notification for tax exemptions and reductions to be submitted on an annual basis.

 Foreign residents are entitled to tax refunds if the amount of taxes paid to the State Treasury is higher than the total taxes payable.
-To obtain a tax refund, the resident must submit a dossier of documents to the General Department of Taxation, the documents for which are the same as those for requesting a tax exemption or reduction.
+To obtain a tax refund, the resident must submit a refund request to the General Department of Taxation (GDT), the documents for which are the same as those for requesting a tax exemption or reduction.

-The tax department will consider, approve and give out the tax refunds according to the appropriate agreement within 60 working days from the date of receipt of the application.
+The tax department will review and give out the tax refunds according to the appropriate agreement within 60 working days from the date of receipt of the application.
+It should be noted that refund requests are often subject to extensive audits and inquiries by the tax authority.
 The 60 working day time limit does not include time for dossier supplementation and explanation.

 If a foreign resident needs confirmation of income taxes paid in Vietnam to deduct from the taxes payable in their country of residence, then the following documents need to be compiled and submitted to the relevant authority: